biolink/biolink-model/docs/index.md

      * [reaction balanced](reaction_balanced.md)
      * [reaction direction](reaction_direction.md) - the direction of a reaction as constrained by the direction_enum (ie: left_to_right, neutral, etc.)
      * [reaction side](reaction_side.md) - the side of a reaction being modeled (ie: left or right)
+     * [relative frequency object](relative_frequency_object.md) - The frequency at which subject and object concepts co-occur in  records within a dataset/cohort, relative to the frequency at which the object concept appears in these same records.
+     * [relative frequency object confidence interval](relative_frequency_object_confidence_interval.md) - The 99% confidence interval for the relative_frequency_object calculation (i.e. the range of values within which the true value has a 99% chance of falling)
+     * [relative frequency subject](relative_frequency_subject.md) - The frequency at which subject and object concepts co-occur in  records within a dataset/cohort, relative to the frequency at which the subject concept appears in these same records.
+     * [relative frequency subject confidence interval](relative_frequency_subject_confidence_interval.md) - The 99% confidence interval for the relative_frequency_subject calculation (i.e. the range of values within which the true value has a 99% chance of falling)
      * [sequence localization attribute](sequence_localization_attribute.md) - An attribute that can be applied to a genome sequence localization edge.
 These edges connect a nucleic acid entity such as an exon to an entity such as a chromosome.
 Edge properties are used to ascribe specific positional information and other metadata to the localization.
 In pragmatic terms this can be thought of as columns in a GFF3 line.
          * [base coordinate](base_coordinate.md) - A position in the base coordinate system.
 Base coordinates start at position 1 instead of position 0.
              * [end coordinate](end_coordinate.md) - The position at which the subject genomic entity ends on the chromosome or other entity to which it is located on.